zeekus/textfiles/puppet_enterpise_how_to_add_an_environment.md

-# How to create new enviornment in puppet enterprise with code-manager enabled.
+# How to create new environment in puppet enterprise with code-manager enabled.

-## 1. add a branch to your repo
+## 1. add a branch to your 'Control-repo'
    Production  -> Create branch from here

-## 2. set name to awslinux2
+## 2. set branch name to what you want.
+I used 'awslinux2' in this example.
    *note "-" characters are invalid on branches.

-## 3. run puppet-code deploy on the new environment
+## 3. run 'puppet-code deploy' on the new environment should get added to your puppet server.

 ```
 [root@mypuppetserver ~]# puppet-code  deploy awslinux2